-► Updated Tiguan SUV revealed
+► Updated Tiguan Allspace revealed

 It isn't just the exterior that's been cleaned up.
 As you might expect, the powertrains mostly focus on emissions and cleaner motoring, from dual-AdBlue systems (twin-SCR) for reduced NOx to a full plug-in hybrid model (the eHybrid, breaking the GTE nomenclature of other VWs, but retaining a GTE mode).

 Whether the larger variant will come with the same choice of plug-in hybrid and high-performance R models will have to be confirmed.

 Hot new Tiguan R, for fast families

 There's one powertrain that's new to the Tiguan and not focused on fuel-saving first, and it's in the all-wheel-drive, torque-vectoring, cross-country racing R. That's not to say it isn't green – efficiency is crucial for getting 319bhp from the revised 2.0-litre turbocharged four-cylinder – but there's a Race mode, rather than a prominent Eco one.

 Visually, the Tiguan R goes further than the R-line 'sports' appearance package, with 21-inch Estoril alloy wheels, R-specific bumpers and arch extensions, and a rear diffuser.
 Upgraded dynamic chassis control (DCC) adaptive suspension places it 10mm closer to the ground, with more powerful brakes, featuring 18-inch discs (barely) concealed by the immense wheels providing stopping power to match the expected performance.

 Want one?
 VW says it'll cost you £45,915 in the UK.